nantrinh/a_simple_rack_app/README.md

 It would be a good idea to extract the template-handling functionality to its own method, to keep the `call` method clean, and so we can reuse it if we wanted to generate dynamic HTML pages for other paths.

 While we're at it, we could move the `response` and `extract_expression` methods as well.
 The tutorial does this in Part 4, creating a class called `Monroe` to serve as the framework.
-I called mine Gizzard, because my cat loves chicken gizzards.
+I called mine `Gizzard`, because my cat loves chicken gizzards.

 5. Create a file `gizzard.rb` with the following contents.
    ```ruby